 Congratulations!
 You’ve finished this Facebook Ads guide for Event Planners.
 Now you know all about Facebook advertising for your event planning service.
 You’re ready to create your first Facebook advertising campaign to promote your service and get booked solid.

 Now, it’s time you follow the steps above and create your first successful Facebook ad campaign.
-Whether your a wedding planner or event planner this is the first step to one of your easiest advertising method possible.
+Whether your a wedding planner or event planner this is the first step to one of the easiest online marketing strategies out there.